daattali/beautiful-jekyll/course.md

 * A guidebook to go along with the course full of worksheets, journal prompts, resources, and more
 * Text, videos, and images for each unit
-* You’ll have access to this course forever as well as all of the future updates to the course
+* You’ll have access to this course forever
 * Support through the course - I'm an email or message away

 **Please note:** This course is not a one-time solution course as I believe that life is a lifelong process of learning and growing.
 I will promise you, however, that this course is packed with things you can learn and grow with today and going forward.
 I'm not an expert, but I have life experience as a mom of four, and journeying along the road to simplifying.
 I’m just like you, wading through finding myself over the years at home.
 Welcome to _Simplify Your Home Life: a course for busy moms_.
 I’m so happy you are checking this course out to see if it would be helpful for you!